Leeyangee/leeyangee.github.io/_posts/2024-08-28-Research of QTS 5.1 - StackOverflow.md

 There is a sprintf was found in the function: "sub_10B350", and the "sub_10B350" is called by "unmount_qdff", The "unmount_qdff" retrieves the value of parameter "share" and assigns it to the variable a1 and checks whether qdff has been mounted into the system and unmount the qdff

-Further searching for the string, we can find that the code snippet for "unmount_qdff" is located in "share.cgi"
+Further searching for the string, we can find that the code snippet for "unmount_qdff" is located in "share.cgi" (In fact, share.cgi is a soft link of utilRequest.cgi, and the one that is actually analyzed is utilRequest.cgi)

 ![/image/resources/1.png](/image/resources/qts_12.png)